igor-krein/random-ext/README.md

     }

 ##What if some very useful method is missing
-Simply tell me of you idea or try to write it yourself.
+Simply tell me of you idea or try to write it by yourself.